NotIsaacTwinkleToes/DefenceTowers/ConfigOptions.md

-This contains the turret part of a tower itemstack.
+This contains the turret part of a tower item stack.
 This should not be edited unless you know what you're doing.
 Use the command /dt turret <turret name> to set this ingame.

 If you want to make your own texture for a tower; https://www.minecraftskins.com/skin-editor/